zuhlke/engineering-posts/drafts/api-first-part-1.md

 Let's see what we configured:
 * `generatorName` specifies the generator to use.
-* `inputSpec` contains the OpenAPI specification that we use to generate our code.
+* `inputSpec` contains the OpenAPI specification we use to generate our code.
-* `configFile` allows to further customize the code generation (checkout the [docs](https://github.com/OpenAPITools/openapi-generator/blob/master/modules/openapi-generator-gradle-plugin/README.adoc#configuration) to learn more about the available options).
+* `configFile` allows to customize further the code generation (check out the [docs](https://github.com/OpenAPITools/openapi-generator/blob/master/modules/openapi-generator-gradle-plugin/README.adoc#configuration) to learn more about the available options).
 * `outputDir` specifies the directory where the generated code should be placed.

 We are now ready to run the code generation.
 To do so, we can run the following command: